Disgusting on every level.

-We were fairly certain that domestic abuse would no longer be tolerated in any capacity, but it turns out there's still a decent-sized chunk of modern America that deems it acceptable.
+We're fairly certain that domestic violence and abuse would no longer be tolerated in any capacity, but it turns out there's still a decent-sized chunk of modern America that deems it acceptable.

 Domestic violence wasn't the only touchy topic highlighted on the report.
 A few others stood out, as well:

 1. Native American women are more than twice as likely as any other race of women to be raped.
 The problem has to do with jurisdiction.
-If a non-Native American rapes a woman on a reservation, odds are high the crime will go unpunished.
-Law enforcement often doesn't know exactly where their powers lie.
-Man Cleared Of Rape Charges After Claiming He Was Asleep
+If a non-Native American rapes a woman on a reservation, odds are high that the crime will go unpunished.
+Law enforcement often doesn't know exactly where their power lies.

 2. The pay gap between men and women is still huge.
-Men make, on average, for the same services performed 23 percent more than women in the US.
-It's even worse for Latinas and black women, though; they make 39 and 48 percent less than white men respectively.
+Men make, on average, 23 percent more than women in the U.S. for the same services performed.
+It's even worse for Latinas and black women, though — they make 39 and 48 percent less than white men, respectively.

 3. Maternity leave is rough on the bank account.
-The United States is one of the only developed nations across the globe that does not require a paid maternity leave (maternity leave, yes; paid, no) or require paternity leave, period.
-Via Alternet: "The USA is one of only a few developed countries that do not oblige employers to offer paternity leave, which is proven to help encourage a more equitable division of childcare responsibilities."
-Baby Bytes: Massachusetts vs. Maternity Leave
+The U.S. is one of the only developed nations across the globe that doesn't require a paid maternity leave (maternity leave, yes; paid, no) or require paternity leave, period.
+The study says, "The USA is one of only a few developed countries that don't oblige employers to offer paternity leave, which is proven to help encourage a more equitable division of childcare responsibilities."

 That being said, there's still plenty of good news for women's progress.
 Over the past nearly decade and a half, females in Congress have risen to almost 20 percent.
 The Violence Against Women Act has also dramatically reduced non-fatal violence between partners, down by 48 percent.